 We'll also have to patch her left eye for a couple of hours every day to make the right/weaker eye work harder.
 We're still working on getting an awesome patch put together, but it will probably end up looking something like this with a little bit of Hello Kitty flair- by her request:

-There is a great tutorial here on how to make these patches.
+here on how to make these patches.

 So that's the news on Maddie.
 We sure love that girl.
 I'm so glad her school did vision screenings, or we may have never discovered this.
 Also, I can't wait until she gets her glasses and is able to actually see!
 I'll post a picture when they finally come in!